lsst-tstn/tstn-020/index.rst

 The ``version`` parameter is a bit more complicated.
 For all CSCs (except possibly the cameras), the ``version`` parameter is a *branch description*\ [#git_version]_ which is automatically generated and populated by the CSCs.
 It can be obtained by running the following git command on the command line.
+The following example and output was derived using a real world example, however, the files are no longer in place and therefore will not yield the same results.

 .. prompt:: bash